‘Seoul Vibe’ Review – Fun, Vibrant, Action-Packed Nostalgia

 Seoul Vibe is fun, vibrant, and full of action-packed nostalgia.

-Directed by Hyun-Sung Moon (As One) and written by Sua Shin (Commitment) tells the story of the Sanggye Supreme Team.
+Directed by Hyun-Sung Moon (As One) and written by Sua Shin (Commitment), it tells the story of the Sanggye Supreme Team.
 Led by Dong-Wook (Yoo Ah-in), Woo-sam (Ko Gyung-pyo), Joon-gi (Ong Seong-wu), Bak-nam (Lee Kyu-Hyung, and Yoon-hee (Park Ju-hyon), love their drifts and cool riffs as they drive around the city.
 Dong-wook and Joon-gi helped drive crates of illegal guns around Saudi Arabia before returning to their beloved Seoul.
 They see much has changed since letting freedom ring.
 South Korea, once a militarized government, is now a democracy.

 Dong-wook sees his car in the shop and is about to let that baby purr when Prosecutor Ahn (Oh Jung-se) and his team approach him.
 He wants the team to win a secret race for some gangsters.
 They are run by Ms. Kang (Moon So-ri) and The General (Baek Hyun-jin).
 The outfit launders money around the city.
 He will grant them all visas to the United States if they do.
-This is all around when Seoul is hosting the 1988 Olympic games.
+This is all around when Seoul is hosting the 1988 Olympic Games.
 Ahn feels a big score is happening around the opening day ceremony.

 Seoul Vibe tries awfully hard to be a light version of The Fast and the Furious but lightens the mood as the viewer revels in 80s retro nostalgia.
 The cast is energetic and engaging.
 While the film is not a total success — the main character is fascinated by fences made of plastic when he could just run through them, and it is a good 20 minutes too long — Hyun Sung Moon’s film has an addictive quality that cannot be ignored.

-Movie Reviews, Netflix, Streaming Service
+Movie Reviews, Movies, Netflix, Platform